ably/ably-ruby-rest/README.md

 # Ably Pub/Sub Ruby REST SDK

-Build any realtime experience using Ably’s Pub/Sub Ruby REST SDK, supported on all popular platforms and frameworks.
+Build using Ably’s Pub/Sub Ruby REST SDK, supported on all popular platforms and frameworks.

 Ably Pub/Sub provides flexible APIs that deliver features such as pub-sub messaging, message history, presence, and push notifications.
 Utilizing Ably’s realtime messaging platform, applications benefit from its highly performant, reliable, and scalable infrastructure.

+This REST-only SDK supports applications that do not to include `EventMachine` as a dependency.
+It's suitable for Rails or Sinatra applications, that favor the REST library due to its minimal dependencies and synchronous API.

+For applications requiring Realtime functionality with an asynchronous, event-driven API, we recommend using the [combined REST & Realtime gem](https://rubygems.org/gems/ably).

 Find out more: